Bedrock-OSS/bedrock-wiki/docs/guide/project-setup-android.md

 If done correctly, Minecraft will display a banner for both packs.
 First is `Importing...`.
 After should be `Sucessfully imported "<your pack name>"`.
 You can also go to `Settings > Storage` if you don't see the import messages to verify your packs were imported.
 If you do not see either pack, check out our [troubleshooting guide](./troubleshooting).

+## Creating In-Game Test Environment

+The best tool available for debugging your addon is the Content Log in-game and is highly recommended that you turn it on.
+When you load your world with the Content Log and your addon, any error will appear.
+You can also view the Content Log in-game in the Setting menu or, if you've connected a keyboard and mouse to your device, the keyboard shortcut `Ctrl+H`.
+The Content Log File can be located at `/Android/data/com.mojang.minecraftpe/files/games/com.mojang/logs`.
+You can learn more about the Content Log [here](/guide/troubleshooting)
+1. Open Minecraft and navigate to `Settings > Creator`
+2. Enable both Content Log File and the GUI.

+With the content log enabled, it's time to create a new world for testing your addon.
+1. Navigate to `Play > Create new > Create new world...`
+2. If you're planning on adding blocks, biomes, or other material that isn't normally in the game, ensure the following are enabled.
+- Gamemode is `Creative`
+- [x] Vanilla Experiments
+- [x] Holiday Creator Features
+- [-] Custom Biomes (not required if you're not creating biomes)
+- [x] Upcoming Creator Features
+- [x] GameTest Framework
+- [x] Activate Cheats
+3. Now activate your behaviour and resource packs.
+Under their respective categories, tap on the pack and then `apply`.
+4. Tap `Create`!

+## Your progress so far

+You have successfully created your first addon!
+Give yourself a pat on the back.
+Remember in the future testing your work requires importing the packs and you may need to increase the version numbers in the manifest each time.
+The `"version": [0, 0, 1]` lines.
+Each number can go up however high you need to.
+If that means over 100, so be it.
+You're becoming a content creator on your Android device!
+You should also remember that future guides will represent `/Minecraft Packs/MyFirstAddon/AddonBP` as `BP` and `/Minecraft Packs/MyFirstAddon/AddonRP` as `RP`.

+Here's how your project should look, after completing this guide:

+<FolderView :paths="[
+	'/Minecraft Packs/MyFirstAddon/AddonBP/texts/en_US.lang',
+	'/Minecraft Packs/MyFirstAddon/AddonBP/texts/languages.json',
+	'/Minecraft Packs/MyFirstAddon/AddonBP/manifest.json',
+	'/Minecraft Packs/MyFirstAddon/AddonBP/pack_icon.png',

+	'/Minecraft Packs/MyFirstAddon/AddonRP/texts/en_US.lang',
+	'/Minecraft Packs/MyFirstAddon/AddonRP/texts/languages.json',
+	'/Minecraft Packs/MyFirstAddon/AddonRP/manifest.json',
+	'/Minecraft Packs/MyFirstAddon/AddonRP/pack_icon.png',
+]"></FolderView>